16.07, Webinar Securing AI Agents: where threats hide in agentic systems

 Your first search

 Let’s try a practical example.
-In the search box, enter: “What are the recent news about Amazon Bedrock?
+In the search box, enter: “What are the most recent news about Amazon Bedrock?

 Hit send, and you’ll see the results in a structured JSON format:

-{ "query": "What are the recent news about Amazon Bedrock?", "follow_up_questions": null, "answer": "Amazon Bedrock now offers access to advanced foundation models from OpenAI and includes new guardrails for responsible AI implementation.", "images": [], "results": [ { "url": "https://aws.amazon.com/blogs/aws/category/featured/", "title": "Featured | AWS News Blog", "content": "AWS continues to expand access to the most advanced foundation models with OpenAI open weight models now available in Amazon Bedrock and Amazon SageMaker", "score": 0.66229486, "raw_content": null }, { "url": "https://aws.amazon.com/blogs/aws/author/danilop/", "title": "Danilo Poccia | AWS News Blog", "content": "AWS continues to expand access to the most advanced foundation models with OpenAI open weight models now available in Amazon Bedrock and Amazon SageMaker", "score": 0.6410185, "raw_content": null }, { "url": "https://aws.amazon.com/blogs/aws/category/artificial-intelligence/amazon-machine-learning/amazon-bedrock/amazon-bedrock-guardrails/", "title": "Amazon Bedrock Guardrails | AWS News Blog", "content": "Amazon Bedrock Guardrails introduces enhanced capabilities to help enterprises implement responsible AI at scale, including multimodal toxicity detection, PII", "score": 0.6320719, "raw_content": null } ], "response_time": 1.59, "request_id": "3b3d9613-9a54-4ae4-b39d-378b66cac25c"}
+{ "query": "What are the most recent news about Amazon Bedrock?", "follow_up_questions": null, "answer": "Amazon Bedrock now offers access to advanced foundation models from OpenAI and includes new guardrails for responsible AI implementation.", "images": [], "results": [ { "url": "https://aws.amazon.com/blogs/aws/category/featured/", "title": "Featured | AWS News Blog", "content": "AWS continues to expand access to the most advanced foundation models with OpenAI open weight models now available in Amazon Bedrock and Amazon SageMaker", "score": 0.66229486, "raw_content": null }, { "url": "https://aws.amazon.com/blogs/aws/author/danilop/", "title": "Danilo Poccia | AWS News Blog", "content": "AWS continues to expand access to the most advanced foundation models with OpenAI open weight models now available in Amazon Bedrock and Amazon SageMaker", "score": 0.6410185, "raw_content": null }, { "url": "https://aws.amazon.com/blogs/aws/category/artificial-intelligence/amazon-machine-learning/amazon-bedrock/amazon-bedrock-guardrails/", "title": "Amazon Bedrock Guardrails | AWS News Blog", "content": "Amazon Bedrock Guardrails introduces enhanced capabilities to help enterprises implement responsible AI at scale, including multimodal toxicity detection, PII", "score": 0.6320719, "raw_content": null } ], "response_time": 1.59, "request_id": "3b3d9613-9a54-4ae4-b39d-378b66cac25c"}

 Notice how the results are: